NachoMtnz/Portfolio/FAQ.md

 ### My site doesn't work when I enable `related_blog_posts`.
 Why?

 This is probably due to the [classifier reborn](https://github.com/jekyll/classifier-reborn) plugin, which is used to calculate related posts.
 If the error states `Liquid Exception: Zero vectors can not be normalized...` or `sqrt': Numerical argument is out of domain - "sqrt"`, it means that it could not calculate related posts for a specific post.
 This is usually caused by [empty or minimal blog posts](https://github.com/jekyll/classifier-reborn/issues/64) without meaningful words (i.e. only [stop words](https://en.wikipedia.org/wiki/Stop_words)) or even [specific characters](https://github.com/jekyll/classifier-reborn/issues/194) you used in your posts.
 Also, the calculus for similar posts are made for every `post`, which means every page that uses `layout: post`, including the announcements.
 To change this behavior, simply add `related_posts: false` to the front matter of the page you don't want to display related posts on.
 Another solution is to disable the lsi (latent semantic indexing) entirely by setting the `lsi` flag to `false` in `_config.yml`.
-Related issue: [#1828](https://github.com/NachoMtnz/Portfolio/issues/1828).

 ---